Mergers of double neutron stars with one high-spin component: brighter kilonovae and fallback accretion, weaker gravitational waves: Results

 In Fig.~\ref{fig:GWs_dEdJ}, we show the radiated energy (solid curves) and angular momentum (dashed curves) in percentage of the initial ADM values.
 For all EOSs the non-spinning cases are shown in black while the spinning case is shown in orange.
 Consistent with the observation that the wave amplitude decreases for stiffer EOS, the overall radiated energy and angular momentum is largest for SLy and smallest for MS1b and consistent with the observation that the non-spinning collision is more violent, the {\em radiated energy and angular momentum is significantly smaller for the spinning case}.
 It is also worth noting that much more energy and angular momentum are radiated after the merger than during the simulated inspiral.
-The SLy EOS cases also still radiate significantly at the end of the simulations, while in the other cases the loss of angular momentum and energy has largely calmed down.\\
+The SLy EOS cases also still radiate significantly at the end of the simulations, while in the other cases the loss of angular momentum and energy has largely calmed down.
+For massive enough binaries, the less efficient GW-emission for spinning cases will increase the lifetime of a central remnant before it collapses to a BH \citep{east19,papenfort22}.\\